 Job Description — Job responsibilities and qualifications set forth by a company regarding a particular position.
 Students who interview with a company must meet the requirements stated in the job description.

-Labor Résumé Book — A collection of résumés of students and alumni who are interested in pursuing summer or full-time opportunities within the labor movement.
+Labor and Social Justice Résumé Book — A collection of résumés of students and alumni who are interested in pursuing summer or full-time opportunities within the labor movement.

 Minority Résumé Book - contains résumés of minority students enrolled in the ILR School.
 Students of African, Asian, Latino/a, and/or Native American origin have submitted their résumés to be considered for both internships and full-time opportunities.